 SC is regionally accredited by the Higher Learning Commission.

 El Cajon, California

-Founded by Shadow Mountain Community Church near San Diego in El Cajon, California, SCS serves a small community of learners through ministerial education, grounded in the concept of God's inerrant word.
+Affiliated with the Shadow Mountain Community Church near San Diego in El Cajon, California, SCS serves a small community of learners through ministerial education, grounded in the concept of God's inerrant word.
 The seminary's master of arts in Christian ministry equips lay leaders, Christians studying for personal interest, and future M.Div. students with a thorough intellectual grounding in biblical and theological principles.

 This 36-credit, online pastoral degree requires nine credits in biblical studies, 15 credits in interdisciplinary skills, and 12 credits in elective courses.
 Courses include analysis of Romans, comparative systems of theology, and critical thinking and argumentation.
 Applicants must write a 500-600 word essay that includes a description of their salvation experience and a statement of what they expect to receive from their time at SCS.
 Otherwise, the seminary considers each applicant on a case-by-case basis.

 SCS is nationally accredited by the Transnational Association of Christian Colleges and Schools (TRACS).